e-m3din4/wigle-bt/README.md

 ## Installation
 Clone this repository or download the ZIP file and extract it to a directory of your choice.
 Create a file named config.json in the same directory as wigle-bt and add your Wigle.net API key in the following format:

 { "api_auth": "YOUR_API_KEY_HERE" }

-Open a terminal or command prompt in the directory where you extracted the files and run the command pip3 install -r requirements.txt
+Open a terminal or command prompt in the directory where you extracted the files and run the command:

+pip3 install -r requirements.txt

 ...to install the required Python libraries.